 I started making my own soups a couple of years ago and I’m pretty sure I’ll never buy canned soup again.
-Opening a can or packet of soup is quicker to be sure, but this way you can make it to your own liking, experimenting with ingredients, making it as mild or as spicy as you dare.
-Some tortilla soup recipes feature corn or black beans which definitely gives the dish a heartier texture, but I like mine smooth and silky with tasty garnishes on top, including the all-important broken tortilla chips. — L. Weal
+This one is not only warm and tasty, it’s a good way to use up leftover rotisserie chicken.
+Some tortilla soup recipes feature corn or black beans which definitely gives the dish a heartier texture, but I like mine smooth and silky with tasty garnishes on top, including the all-important broken tortilla chips.

 2 tablespoons canola oil

 1 cup diced bell peppers (red, yellow, or orange)